ApolloTang/mynote--bash-scripting/contents/parameters/parameters-entities/README.md

 # Parameters Entities

 In Bash, the term parameters refers to the entities that store values.

-Parameters can be divided into 3 categories:
+Parameters can be rougly divided into 2 categories:

 1. variables
-2. positional parameter
 3. special parameter

 ## 1. Variable

 The variables are the parameters that are defined by the user.
 (Ref: [geeksforgeeks.org](https://www.geeksforgeeks.org/shell-script-to-demonstrate-special-parameters-with-example/) )